WasfiJ/argparse2/README.md

     -k, --skip-recent <max_seconds>
                             Recommended.
 Default is to skip files modified less than 40s ago.
 This new `formatter_class` supports the `recommend` argument with the existing `required` one, and help strings are qualified accordingly.

+An argument cannot be declared required and recommended at the same time !

 Now, how can you enjoy these stellar enhancements if you want a raw description (provided by `RawDescriptionHelpFormatter`) at the same time ?